 What do I do if my landlord serves me with a rent increase in excess of the AGA?

-Similarly, reach out to the Rent Program to request a review by submitting Form RP-100(PDF, 255KB) and Attachment C(PDF, 417KB).
+Similarly, reach out to the Rent Program to request a review of the rent increase notice by submitting Form RP-100(PDF, 263KB) and Attachment C(PDF, 450KB).

 Can my landlord end my tenancy?